Lee Ryan completed her undergraduate work at University of Toronto,

 dementia, and diseases of white matter including multiple sclerosis.

-an associate professor in the Cognition and Neural Systems program
+As a professor in the Cognition and Neural Systems program

 Department of Psychology, Dr. Ryan teaches undergraduate classes